Hero Image

 Students must establish an advisor, who generally serves as the first reader of the MA thesis, before the end of the fourth semester, ideally earlier.
 The DGS and Program Faculty will assist in helping select an advisor and an advisory committee.
 The committee ideally comprises of 2-3 members, one of whom is the academic advisor and must be a member of the SIPA faculty.
 The remaining research advisors can be from other Columbia schools and departments and/or from a different university.
 An advisor from a different university cannot be the academic advisor.
 The advisory committee should include faculty whose expertise covers the social and natural sciences.
 These advisors will generally make up both your Orals and Dissertation Committees.

 For the first one or (at most) two academic years the DGS will have the role of academic advisor.
 The role of the advisor is to guide and monitor research progress including reporting to GSAS on the progress of the student, sitting in on Orals and Defense committees, selecting an appropriate advisor/s, and other associated duties.
-All first and second years are required to attend two advising sessions per semester, once at the start of the semester and again toward the end of the semester prior to registration, with the DGS, Program Coordinator, and Econ Advisor.
+All first and second years are required to attend at least one advising session per semester, with the DGS and Program Coordinator.
+However, advising sessions can be requested at any time during the semester.
 Upper year students will be required to meet once per semester.
 These meetings will be arranged by the Program Coordinator.
 Once an advisor has been chosen, students are expected to meet with him/her on a regular basis.

 2. Service Requirements

 In addition to the completion of the requirements for the MA and the MPhil, students have to fulfill a teaching and research requirement.
-This entails six semesters of work as a Teaching Fellow (TF) or a Graduate Research Fellow (GRF), as assigned by the Program Coordinator.
+This entails six semesters of work as a Teaching Assistant (TA) or a Graduate Research Assistant (GRA), as assigned by the Program Coordinator.
 Students typically serve as TAs in SIPA master-level courses as well as a few undergraduate courses.
 Students who secure external fellowship funding may reduce this requirement with the approval of the Director of Graduate Studies, but in all cases every student must TA at least two semesters.
 TA/RA assignments for the following academic year are generally released in late May or early June.

 Please note that given the program’s large teaching commitments, and limited Research Assistantship opportunities, it is preferable that students only act as Research Assistants for one academic year.